ProjectIgnis/Distribution/README.md

 * Added support for Link Spells ("Judgment Arrows")

 * Added support for an arbitrary number of cards in a deck (main, side, extra.)
-	* requires editing the deck file, might be tied with the server's
+	* requires editing the deck file, might be tied with the server.
-	* the deck displayed in Deck Edit will no longer display a maximum of 60 cards in the main deck.
+	* the deck displayed in Deck Edit will no longer display a maximum of 60 cards in the main deck if the deck file contains more than that.

 ### Core, Scripts and functions and other